Memristor: Potential applications

-Memristors remain a laboratory curiosity, as yet made in insufficient numbers to gain any commercial applications.
-Despite this lack of mass availability, according to Allied Market Research the memristor market was worth $3.2 million in 2015 and will be worth $79.0 million by 2022.
+Memristors remain a laboratory curiosity, not yet made in sufficient numbers to gain any commercial applications.

 A potential application of memristors is in analog memories for superconducting quantum computers.

 Memristors can potentially be fashioned into non-volatile solid-state memory, which could allow greater data density than hard drives with access times similar to DRAM, replacing both components.
 HP prototyped a crossbar latch memory that can fit 100 gigabits in a square centimeter, and proposed a scalable 3D design (consisting of up to 1000 layers or 1 petabit per cm3).
 In May 2008 HP reported that its device reaches currently about one-tenth the speed of DRAM.
 The devices' resistance would be read with alternating current so that the stored value would not be affected.
 In May 2012, it was reported that the access time had been improved to 90 nanoseconds, which is nearly one hundred times faster than the contemporaneous Flash memory.
 At the same time, the energy consumption was just one percent of that consumed by Flash memory.